testit-tms/migrators/Migrators/AzureExporter/Readme.md

 Where:

 - resultPath - path to the folder where the results will be saved
-- azure.url - url to the Azure server
+- azure.url - url to the Azure server with organization name
 - azure.token - token for access to the Azure server
 - azure.projectName - name of the project in the Azure server